Architectural Diversity

 In College Hill, there are two small commercial areas to be found.
 The intersection of Tate Street and Walker Avenue is home to a slew of restaurants, two coffee shops, and a variety of shops that cater to the nearby university’s student population.

 The crossroads of Mendenhall and Spring Garden streets contains a more limited selection of businesses that cater to the needs of the student community.
 Students and expanding local campuses, which provide the neighborhood with its vitality, also pose unique challenges.
-Parkign has always been a difficulty on the tiny streets, and student housing has occasionally caused problems with city health code enforcement.
+Parking has always been a difficulty on the tiny streets, and student housing has occasionally caused problems with city health code enforcement.